 Fuel scarcity: Saraki directs Senate committee to cut short recess

-Senate President, Bukola Saraki, has directed the Senate Committee on Petroleum Downstream to cut short its recess over the lingering fuel scarcity in Nigeria.
-The Committee chaired by Senator Kabiru Marafa, has been meeting with relevant stakeholders to find a lasting solution to the fuel scarcity.
-On Thursday, January 4, the Committee will meet with […]
+Senate President Bukola Saraki has directed the Senate Committee on Petroleum Resources (Downstream) to cut short its recess and immediately convene a meeting with stakeholders in the industries.

+This he said was in a bid to end the ongoing fuel crisis and the untold hardship it was presently unleashing on Nigerians.

 Do you have something awesome to share with the world?
 Click here to share